 The most causes of Anion Gap Metabolic Acidosis are:

 The patient has a normal glucose, lactate and urea and the calculated osmol is 272.

-Here is where the trap can occur, in that we can rule out the most common cause of Ketoacidosis, which is Diabetic Ketoacidosis, however there are the next most common causes which are alcoholic and starvation ketoacidosis.
+Here is where the trap can occur.
+We can rule out the most common cause of Ketoacidosis, which is Diabetic Ketoacidosis, however we must remember that there are other causes including, alcoholic and starvation ketoacidosis.